 Absence requests of a non-emergency nature should be directed to the directors of individual disciplines with scheduled learning activities on the day(s) in question.
-When an absence is necessary because of illness or other substantial problems, you should notify the year two curriculum coordinator in the Office of Education and Curriculum, who in turn will notify the appropriate discipline leaders.
+When an absence is necessary because of illness or other substantial problems, you should notify the year two curriculum coordinator in the Office of Education and Curriculum via the call line, who in turn will notify the appropriate discipline leaders.
 During the introduction to clinical medicine blocks, these absences should be reported to the introduction to clinical medicine discipline director.

 - Absences for attending social events, athletic contests, and similar activities are not sanctioned.

 - You are responsible for making up all missed assignments and activities.

 - Refer to each individual discipline’s module for specific attendance policies.

 - Leave a detailed message with your name, best means to contact you, and what activity you will be missing (tutor group, PDL activity, etc).

 - Complete the online Planned Absence REQUEST Form

 - After submission of form your point of contact for the approval of your request will be the Y2 Coordinator.
 They will coordinate the approval process and notify you of the result.

 Year Three Curriculum - Clerkships